ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

     Removing intermediate container 017a0cc0915a
     ---> 0846c929b52f
     Successfully built 0846c929b52f
-    Successfully tagged containers_course:myimage
+    Successfully tagged myimage:v1
     ```
-3. If we now do a `docker ps`, we will see our container tagged `containers_course:myimage` in the table.
+3. Run `docker images` to see your image tagged `myimage:v1` in the table.
     ```
     docker images

     REPOSITORY                            TAG                 IMAGE ID            CREATED             SIZE
-    containers_course                     myimage             0846c929b52f        7 minutes ago       76.1MB
+    myimage                               v1                  0846c929b52f        7 minutes ago       76.1MB
     ```

-# Step 4: Run the image
+# Run the image as a container
-1. Now that we have build our own image, let's run the container.
+1. Now that your image is built, run it as a container with this command.
     ```
-    docker run -p 8080:8080 containers_course:myimage
+    docker run -p 8080:8080 myimage:v1

     Sample app is listening on port 8080.
     ```

-2. Split the terminal by using `Terminal -> Split Terminal` menu.
+1. Split the terminal by using the `Terminal -> Split Terminal` menu.

     ![Split the terminal](images/terminal-split.png)

-1. You can now use the curl command to ping the application
+1. Use the `curl` command to ping the application

     ```
     curl localhost:8080

     Hello world from 285d092bb4d0!
 Your app is up and running in a cluster!
     ```
-2. The final step is to stop the container.
-We can use `docker stop` command.
-It requires a container id as the second option.
-We are using `docker ps -q` to pass in the list of all running containers.
+1. Use the `docker stop` command to stop the container.
+It requires a container ID as the second option.
+This command uses `docker ps -q` to pass in the list of all running containers.
     ```
     docker stop $(docker ps -q)
     ```

-# Step 5: Publish the image to IBM Cloud Registry
+# Push the image to IBM Cloud Container Registry
 1. Log in to the IBM Cloud CLI:

    ```